-- 1 or 2 Judges assigned to each. - Judge each exhibit for 8-10 minutes max. - Revisit the projects on short list, if necessary. - If you are finished early, please be available to judge another award. - Interleave with the Divisional judges who have interviews at specific times.
+- Do a scan of titles & quick walk round to select projects for an interview. - Judge each exhibit for 8-10 minutes max. - Revisit the projects on your short list, if necessary. - Interleave with the Divisional judges who have interviews at specific times.